cafjs/caf_turtles/README.md

 ## Turtles: A Deployer Application

-Deploys `Caf.js` apps using Docker containers and a Kubernetes cluster.
+Deploys and monitors `Caf.js` apps using Docker containers and a Kubernetes cluster.